KitKat1930/Learning-HTML/README.md

 The fieldset element is used to group related inputs and labels together in a web form.
 Fieldset elements are block-level elements, meaning that they appear on a new line.

+The legend element acts as a caption for the content in the fieldset element.
+It gives users context about what they should enter into that part of the form.